sat0b/cloudflare-email-to-discord/README.md

 ```

 5. (Optional) Configure the language setting
-   - Default is English ("en")
+   - Default is Japanese ("ja")
-   - Set to "ja" for Japanese in wrangler.jsonc or via the Cloudflare dashboard
+   - Set to "en" for English in wrangler.jsonc or via the Cloudflare dashboard

 ```bash
 # Or change the language via environment variable